edamianreynoso/arc-assb-controller/paper/main_draft.md

 ASSB is organized as research lines (L1-L5 in simulation, L6 in RL).
 The full scenario suite is implemented in `tasks/scenarios.py`.

 Figure 3 summarizes the validation ladder and how research lines increase realism and degrees of freedom.
-[EDITADO]

 ![ASSB Validation Ladder: A progression from stability tests (L1) to real RL integration (L6).](../figures_controllers/fig_benchmark_ladder.png)
 *Figure 3: ASSB validation ladder.
-Six research lines (L1–L6) progress from simulation-based perturbation tests to real reinforcement learning integration, with each line targeting a distinct stability/safety failure mode.* [EDITADO]
+Six research lines (L1â€“L6) progress from simulation-based perturbation tests to real reinforcement learning integration, with each line targeting a distinct stability/safety failure mode.*
 <!-- LABEL:fig:ladder -->

-*Note: L4 (Control Efficiency) is evaluated as a cross-cutting analysis across the full 10-scenario simulation suite (L1–L3 and L5), rather than a dedicated perturbation scenario.*
+*Note: L4 (Control Efficiency) is evaluated as a cross-cutting analysis across the full 10-scenario simulation suite (L1â€“L3 and L5), rather than a dedicated perturbation scenario.*

 ### 5.2 Metrics

-We evaluate the following primary metrics (Appendix D provides formal definitions and reference implementations): [EDITADO]
+We evaluate the following primary metrics (Appendix D provides formal definitions and reference implementations).
+All variables are normalized to $[0,1]$ unless otherwise noted:
-- **PerfMean:** average performance (higher = better)
+- **PerfMean:** average performance (higher = better).
-- **RT:** recovery time post-shock (lower = better)
+- **RT:** recovery time post-shock (lower = better).
+We cap this at `rt_max=100` steps; a value of $RT = rt\_max$ indicates that the system did not return to its pre-perturbation baseline within the evaluation window.
-- **RI:** rumination index (lower = better)
+- **RI:** rumination index (lower = better), capturing sustained narrative-driven perseveration.
-- **NDR:** narrative dominance ratio (lower = better)
+- **NDR:** narrative dominance ratio (lower = better), measuring the fractional time spent in narrative-heavy states.
-- **ControlEffort:** average control magnitude (lower = more efficient)
+- **ControlEffort:** average control magnitude (lower = more efficient).

 For L2 continual-learning scenarios, we additionally report **Retention** (Appendix D.7).